 Want a free chat option?

-If running a cart site, I’d avoid the free options.
+If running a cart site, I’d avoid any free options.
 But for those starting out or without a cart, then Tidio is very good, although I prefer Chatra.
 Simple to configure, with email notifications and a free mobile app.
 Their enhanced pro ($15/mth) upgraded version boasts even more features for users and superior tools for us developers. i.e. The ability to linkup with helpscout, CRM systems, plus use of event triggers, can take business automation and customer support to another level.

 Which is best?